FORTH-ICS-INSPIRE/artemis/docs/index.md

 *Any of these combinations is valid.
 To start with, we recommend using mode (2).
 Mode (3) is under development (currently only a mitigation wrapper is offered).*

-You can read more about the ARTEMIS methodology, blog posts, presentations, publications and research experiments on the ARTEMIS [webpage](https://bgpartemis.org).
+You can read more about the ARTEMIS methodology, blog posts, presentations, publications, and research experiments on the ARTEMIS [webpage](https://bgpartemis.org).

 This repository contains the software of ARTEMIS as a tool.